 What Makes This Zuppa Toscana The Best

 Flavor, flavor, flavor!
-At the start of this recipe, it begins with cooking the bacon.
-The bacon renders its own fat after cooking, then reserved and used to sauté the aromatics in.
+At the start of this recipe, it begins with cooking bacon which builds heaps of flavor.
+The bacon renders its beautiful fat after cooking, then reserved and used to sauté the aromatics.
 The flavor from the bacon is all throughout this Zuppa Toscana!
-Additionally, freshly grated parmesan cheese takes it up a notch by adding even more of a flavor bomb, y’all.
+Additionally, freshly grated parmesan cheese takes it up a notch by adding even more of an umami flavor bomb, y’all.
 Each bite is packed with ample texture and creamy hearty goodness.

 Wanna Lighten This Zuppa Toscana Recipe?